AIDASweden/aida-pat-anonexcel/README.md

 `anonymize_wsi -o ANONDIR -bv BARCODE FILE`

 ## Usage
-`py aida-pat-anonexcel.py anonymization-sheet.xlsx`
+`py aida-pat-anonexcel.py myproj.xlsx`

 Make a copy of anonymization-sheet.xlsx and fill it out according to instruction in sheet.
 Person should be the name of (possibly uncompressed) case export zipfiles with BLOCK_STAIN subdirectories.
-Running the above command puts anonymized images for export in subdirectory `anonymization-sheet_anon/` and updates `anonymization-sheet_anon.xlsx` to match, with block and stain information on new rows for each anonymized slide, and with study parameters carried over for each case and adding red highlight to cells that need be deleted to complete anonymization.
+Running the above command puts anonymized images for export in subdirectory myproj_anon/ and updates myproj.xlsx to match with block and stain information on new rows for each anonymized slide, and with study parameters carried over for each case and adding red highlight to cells that need be deleted to complete anonymization.

 ### Example